ObsidianToAnki/Obsidian_to_Anki/README.md

 ## Config

 ### Syntax
+Note that START, END, TARGET DECK, FILE TAGS and DELETE all require an **exact match** on the line - you cannot have spaces afterwards.
 As of v1.2, the Config file now allows you to change the syntax of the script:
 * Begin Note - The string that signals the start of a [note](#note-formatting).
 Defaults to START.
 * End Note - The string that signals the end of a note.
 Defaults to END.